AuraGunner/dndj-mod/README.md

 To install this mod, simply download the code as zip, and drag the DnDJ folder into your mods folder

 ### 0.2 UPDATE IS HERE!
-STEAMODDED AND TALISMAN IS REQUIRED FOR THIS MOD!!
+STEAMODDED AND TALISMAN ARE REQUIRED FOR THIS MOD!!

 8 NEW RANKS!